benjamincharity/CSS-Guidelines/README.md

       background-color: #bada55 !important;
     }

-## Shame scss
+## Shame SCSS

 The idea of shame.css is that you have a totally new stylesheet reserved just for your hacky code.
-The code you have to write to get the release out on time,
-    but the code that makes you ashamed.
+The code you have to write to get the release out on time, but the code that makes you ashamed.

-By putting your bodges, hacks and quick-fixes in their own file you do a few
+By putting your hacks and quick-fixes in their own file you do a few things:
-things:

 1. You make them stick out like a sore thumb.
 2. You keep your ‘main’ codebase clean.
 3. You make developers aware that their hacks are made very visible.
 4. You make them easier to isolate and fix.
-5. $ git blame shame.css.
+5. $ git blame _shame.scss.

 ### The Rules

 Obviously you need some kind of rules and criteria:

-- If it's a hack, it goes in shame.css.
+- If it's a hack, it goes in _shame.scss.
 - Document all hacks fully:
     - What part of the codebase does it relate to?
     - Why was this needed?
     - How does this fix it?
     - How might you fix it properly, given more time?
 - Do not blame the developer; if they explained why they had to do it then their reasons are probably (hopefully) valid.
-- Try and clean shame.css up when you have some down time.
+- Try and clean _shame.scss up when you have some down time.
     - Even better, get a tech-debt story in which you can dedicate actual sprint time to it.

 Original article by [CSS-Wizardry](http://twitter.com/csswizardry):
 [shame.css](http://csswizardry.com/2013/04/shame-css/)

 ## Magic numbers and absolutes